La Gabelle generating station

 The La Gabelle generating station is a hydroelectric dam built on the Saint-Maurice River, in Quebec, in Canada.
 Property of Hydro-Québec, it was commissioned in 1924 with the first four generating units, in addition a fifth in 1931.

 The dam is concrete-gravity type and has a holding capacity of 900 000 cubic meters of water.
 Integrating a hydroelectric plant, the dam is located on the lower falls (18 m in height) harvested on the Saint-Maurice River.

 Geography

 This power plant is the first (most downstream) of the nine hydroelectric operating plant on the river.
 This hydropower plant is located on the border between Saint-Étienne-des-Grès (row 1, west side of the river) and Notre-Dame-du-Mont-Carmel ("rang des grais", East side of the river).
 This power plant was erected at 21.5 km upstream of the mouth of Saint-Maurice River and 6.5 km downstream of the power plants Shawinigan- 2 and Shawinigan- 3.

 The Route Verte ("Green route" in English) (bike and pedestrian lane) no. 4 which pass through this dam of the Saint-Maurice River is used to connect the two communities.

-The "Rivière cachée" (hidden river) in Notre-Dame-du-Mont-Carmel goes toward West, to throw on the East side of Saint-Maurice River, at 0.75 km upstream of dam.
+The "rivière Cachée" (hidden river) in Notre-Dame-du-Mont-Carmel flows west and empties through the east bank of Saint-Maurice River 0.75 km upstream of the dam.